risabhmishra/parking_management_system/README.md

 An example input_file `sample_input.txt` has been provided inside `Data` directory.

-I have followed TDD approach while designing this. `test_parking_management.py` present inside `Tests` directory uses `unittest` module of python.
+I have followed TDD approach while designing this. `test_parking_management.py` uses `unittest` module of python.
 Here 6 test cases are written in order to test each functionality mentioned in parking_management.py

 ## Setup